imikemiller/Pkeys/README.md

  * `in`: Ensures the param is inside a CSV list of acceptable options
  * `notIn`: Ensures the param is not inside a CSV list
  * `json`: Ensures the param is a valid JSON - its sometimes handy to use a full JSON as a key in Redis.

+#### Custom Validation
+If you need to add a custom validator you can extend the existing `\Pkeys\Validation\ValidationRules` class or you can write your own that implmenents the `\Pkeys\Interfaces\ValidatorInterface` and pass it into the Pkey constructor.

+  `$pkey = new Pkey('path/to/schema.php',$customValidator);`

+Validation rules in the schema should reference methods on the validator class.

 #### Example Schema
 ```return [